You must be a member to join.

 The MV Frances Barkley is a 128 foot, 300 ton coastal freighter/passenger vessel with three levels of observation decks, washrooms, and indoor lounge with cafeteria serving hot food and drinks.
 Built in Norway, the vessel has an ice-rated hull and is built for the rough seas of the North Atlantic.
 The vessel should provide a stable platform for viewing pelagic birds.
 Given the size and seaworthy design of the MV Frances Barkley, the trip is unlikely to be cancelled due to poor weather.
 We will also be taking on a large quantity of fish offal to chum the waters and attract pelagic birds to the ship.

-We will begin boarding the MV Frances Barkley in Ucluelet at 6:30am and depart at 7:00am on May 7th, 2017.
+We will begin boarding the MV Frances Barkley in Ucluelet at 6:30am and depart at 7:00am.
 We will then travel to La Perouse Bank and spend about 3.5 hours at 37 km from land, before returning to Ucluelet at approximately 2:30pm.
 Our on-board guides will point out the bird and other marine life.

 As we leave land, we will see most of the seabirds, ducks and gulls that can be regularly seen from shore, including: Brandt’s, Double-crested and Pelagic Cormorants, Bonaparte’s, Mew, California, Thayer’s and Glaucous-winged Gulls, Common Murres, Pigeon Guillemots, Marbled Murrelets and Rhinoceros Auklets.